downlinko/downlinko.github.io/_posts/development/2018-07-30-download-install-jdk-8-windows.md

 ---
-title: "Download and Install JDK 10 on Windows"
+title: "Download and Install JDK 1.8 on Windows"
 permalink: /download-install-jdk-10-windows.html
-excerpt: "A detailed step-by-step tutorial on how to download and install JDK 1.10 on Windows 10."
+excerpt: "A detailed step-by-step tutorial on how to download and install JDK 8u181 on Windows 10."
-date: 2018-07-24
+date: 2018-07-30
-last_modified_at: 2018-07-24
+last_modified_at: 2018-07-30
 header:
-  teaser: "assets/images/posts/development/jdk/download-install-jdk-10-windows.png"
+  teaser: "assets/images/posts/development/jdk/download-install-jdk-8-windows.png"
 categories: [Development]
-tags: [Download, Install, JDK, JDK 10, Setup, Tutorial, Windows]
+tags: [Download, Install, JDK, JDK 1.8, Setup, Tutorial, Windows]
-published: true
+published: false
 ---

 <img src="{{ site.url }}/assets/images/posts/development/jdk/download-install-jdk-10-windows.png" alt="download install jdk 10 windows" class="align-right title-image">

-In this guide I’m going to show you exactly how to download and install JDK 10 on Windows.
+In this guide I’m going to show you exactly how to download and install JDK 1.8 on Windows.

 (Step-by-step)

-First, I’ll show you where you can download JDK 10.
+First, I’ll show you where you can download JDK 8.

 Then you’ll see how to configure it.